Halszka Wasilewska (soldier): New career after the war

-She stayed initially in London and was subsequently located at "Ontario" resettlement camp in Shropshire, then moved to the Women's Allied Forces hostel in Claverley from where she was finally demobilised.
+Wasilewska initially stayed in London and was subsequently located at "Ontario" resettlement camp in Shropshire, then moved to the Women's Allied Forces hostel in Claverley from where she was finally demobilised.
 She settled in the nearby town of Stafford.
 She completed a graphic design course; Maria Szymkiewicz reports she always had a talent for drawing.
 She worked on the design of commercial advertisements.
 In her spare time she undertook the preparation of an atlas of Polish historical maps.
 It is unknown whether that project was completed before her death.
 It is worth noting in this context that her younger sister, Wanda, is said to have assisted Stalin in the drawing up of Poland's "new" eastern borders after World War II, a change of the very frontiers that their father, Leon, as the first Foreign Minister of independent Poland, had helped to negotiate in 1920–21.

 Halszka Wasilewska died in Stafford in 1961 where she was buried in the town cemetery in Eccleshall Road.